 Common Myths in Custody Cases

 In Florida, as in most states, when a court considers custody issues in a divorce case, it will take into consideration “the best interest of the child.”
-Children are no longer automatically given to the mother.
+Courts no longer automatically award children to the mother.
 Instead, the judge will determine which home and/or parent can provide them with the most stability and best care.
-The belief that a mother is the best caretaker of her children is proven to be a myth.
+The idea that mothers are the best caregivers is now debunked.

 In the absence of any abuse or neglect by either parent, sharing custody has proven to have the most benefits for the children.
 There are some myths surrounding this, such as that children prefer to live in one home only instead of dividing their time between two parents.
-That is strongly contradicted by adult children of divorce, who have stated that a good relationship with both parents was beneficial, regardless of the associated inconvenience of moving between two households.
+Adult children of divorce have highlighted the benefits of maintaining good relationships with both parents.

 Many believe – incorrectly – that following a divorce children form a strong bond with one parent.
-This myth is especially harmful because young children are attached to both parents, even if the parents are no longer living together.
+This misconception is harmful as young children form attachments to both parents, regardless of their living situation.

 Parenting Schedules for Infants

 One myth regarding infants is that youngsters form attachments to their primary caregiver with long-lasting consequences.
-Previously, the infant’s bond with the primary caregiver was strongly emphasized.
+Previously, experts emphasized the infant’s bond with the primary caregiver.
 This led to a weakening of the bond between the infant and the non-custodial parent.
 Recent studies have determined that infants attach to both parents.

 The fact is, co-parenting is all-encompassing and involves all aspects of the child’s life, not just playing games every other weekend.